Everest Base Camp Trek – 12 Days

 Safety and security

-The safety and security of the trekkers are important factors for our company.
+The safety and security of trekkers are important to our company.
 We check every route and trail before the trek.
-Similarly, we make sure all the belongings are safe and make sure that everything is under control.
+Similarly, we ensure all belongings are safe and that everything is under control.
 So you will be safe with us.

-Here are the safety protocols that Action Nepal Treks takes to provide our valuable clients:
+Here are the safety protocols that Nepal Alternative Treks takes to provide our valuable clients:

 • We provide a standard itinerary with a proper acclimatization plan.